Easy choice: Browns CB Haden wants Garrett with No. 1 pick

-BEREA, Ohio (AP) -- The Brown may still be deciding on the No. 1 overall draft pick.
+BEREA, Ohio (AP) -- The Browns may still be deciding on the No. 1 overall draft pick.
 Joe Haden has made his selection.

 Cleveland's star cornerback said Tuesday he'd be ''super excited'' if the Browns chose Texas A&M's Myles Garrett next week with the top pick in the NFL draft.
 Haden blurted out Garrett's name after he was asked if he would be OK with the team taking a defensive player first overall.